 Primitive men developed a keen sense of smell and taste to avoid poisonous plants, which they frequently encountered when settling in and exploring new areas.
 For example, our penchant for sugar is probably a product of evolution, because a sweet taste almost always corresponds to a food that is safe.

 Today, there are few toxic plants in our daily environment.
-On the other hand, the number of toxic agents in food has never been higher: refined sugar, processed fats, grown grain (wheat, rice, corn, etc.) and their by-products (pasta, bread, chips, pastries, etc.).At the scale of evolution, all these products have emerged too recently for our body to have the time to adapt to them.
+On the other hand, the number of toxic agents in food has never been higher: refined sugar, processed fats, grown grain (wheat, rice, corn, etc.) and their by-products (pasta, bread, chips, pastries, etc.).At the scale of evolution, all these products have emerged too recently for our bodies to have the time to adapt to them.
 Thus, they generate a whole array of problems and affect our health.

-Compared to ancestral diets, the standard western diet is much richer in fast acting carbohydrates– that is to say, carbs that break down quickly into simple sugars in the blood.
+Compared to ancestral diets, the standard western diet is much richer in fast-acting carbohydrates– that is to say, carbs that break down quickly into simple sugars in the blood.
 In this context of abundant carbohydrates, the body has almost no need to mobilize stored energy in the form of fats.
 Over time, it loses this ability to mobilize: when our blood sugar drops, our body makes us feel the need to eat carbohydrate-rich foods again, rather than burning naturally existing fats.

 More generally, a diet far removed from our ancestral needs is one of the main causes of the emergence and growth of “civilization diseases”: type 2 diabetes, obesity, cardiovascular diseases, a large number of cancers, etc.